Jclague/Standalone-SRP-Clutch/README.md

 - USB-C cable

 # Description
 This project came around due to being sent the wrong clutch pedal from a distributor, but as the pedal I received was better than the one I ordered I decided to try and make it work.
-The pedal itself is simply an Infineon TLI5012B-E1000 GMR Angle Sensor which typically communicates with the rest of the pedal set over a 3 pin half-duplex SPI implementation, using a single data wire for communication both ways.
+The pedal itself is simply an Infineon TLI5012B-E1000 GMR Angle Sensor attached to a lever, which typically communicates with the rest of the pedal set over a 3 pin half-duplex SPI implementation, using a single data wire for communication both ways.
 This means that the SPI controller on the microcontroller can't be used, and instead the communication has been bitbanged.

 # 3D Printed parts
 No 3D printed parts have been created for this project as I don't have a 3D printer.
 However, the [original inspiration project](https://github.com/Yok0-99/SR-P-Lite-Plus) provides 3D makerfiles that can likely be used with this implementation (may need modification)

 # Assembly
-Sensor RJ11 pinout:
+Sensor cable RJ11 pinout:
 - UNUSED          - Wire 1
 - Black - CS      - Wire 2 --> GPIO Pin 26
 - Red - SCK       - Wire 3 --> GPIO Pin 27